MikroElektronika/mikrosdk_click_v2/clicks/tilt/DETAILS.md

 >
 > Detect the movement's direction
-> of RPI-1035 Surface Mount Type 4-Direction Detector on Tilt click board.
+> of RPI-1035 Surface Mount Type 4-Direction Detector on Tilt Click board.
 > Results are being sent to the Usart Terminal where you can track their changes.
 > All data logs on usb uart when the movement's direction is changed.
 >